JoSchaback/go-wasm-webgl/README.md

 This will compile the cube example into a wasm file in `examples/hellocube.wasm` where it will be picked up by the javascript loader in `examples/hellocube.html`.

+Make sure that `examples` also contains `wasm_exec.js` which is shiped along the standard Go installation, such that you may just need to copy it over `cp "$(go env GOROOT)/misc/wasm/wasm_exec.js" ./examples`.

 To run the example, you need any webserver to serve the static content in the `examples` directory (HTML files and WASM files.).
-Any http server will do, but you may want to run
+Any http server will do, but you may want to run [goexec][https://github.com/shurcooL/goexec]
 ```bash
  goexec 'http.ListenAndServe(`:8080`, http.FileServer(http.Dir(`.`)))'
 ```